 "With all the pain I had ever felt in the past for now, all the pleasure was ahead."

-It seems unfortunate that pain trumps pleasure when it comes to our attention (which also means that losses loom larger than gains, as psychologists know).
+It seems unfortunate that pain trumps pleasure when haggling over our attention (which also means that losses loom larger than gains, as psychologists know).
 The mind is caught in the one place where it hurts, no matter how well or even pleasant the rest of our body or mind or experience feels.
-Mine was caught in my stomach for now and no beautiful landscape or comforting word or memory or hope could change that.
+Mine was stuck in my stomach for now and no beautiful landscape or comforting word or memory or hope could change that.
 But I guess life has a good excuse for favoring pain over pleasure: pain is linked to our survival more directly and critically.
 If something hurts, your life might be in danger; if it pleases, it might just be the cherry on top of the cake.
 Of course, none of that occurred to me then, nor could it have appeased me if it had.

 "Ah, good old well-being, soft on the bones, but hard to appreciate."